If a hot moment arises, acknowledge it

 - Ask students’ to pause and write individually for moment about what just happened and how they feel about it.

 - Use this time as an opportunity to formulate a strategy for re-engaging the hot moment in a productive, inclusive way.

 - Remind your students which discussion guidelines are relevant to the situation.

-- Revisit: Sometimes one is caught by surprise, misses an opportunity, or wishes s/he could have a do-over in response to a microaggression or “hot moment”.
+- Revisit: Sometimes an instructor is caught by surprise, misses an opportunity, or wishes they could have a do-over in response to a microaggression or “hot moment”.
 Even if the moment has passed, it’s ok to go back and address it later in class.
 Research indicates that an unaddressed microaggression can leave just as much of a negative impact as the microaggression itself.

 - “I want to go back to something that was brought up in our class.”